L13/vscode-diff/README.md

 ## List Keyboard Shortcuts

-The keyboard shortcuts for the list view are working like the native Finder/Explorer applications on the OS where Visual Studio Code is installed.
+The keyboard shortcuts for the list view are working like in the native Finder/Explorer applications on the OS where Visual Studio Code is running.

 All platforms

-* `enter` - Open diff or file
+* `enter` - Open diff or file.
-* `ctrl+enter` - Open diff or file to side
+* `ctrl+enter` - Open diff or file to side.

 macOS

-* `up/down` - Move cursor to previous/next list item
+* `up/down` - Move cursor to previous/next list item.
-* `alt+up/down` - Move cursor to start/end of page
+* `alt+up/down` - Move cursor to start/end of list view.
-* `shift+up/down` - Add previous/next list item to selection
+* `shift+up/down` - Add previous/next list item to selection.
-* `shift+alt+up/down` - Add to selection until start/end of page
+* `shift+alt+up/down` - Add to selection until start/end of list view.
-* `home/end` - Scroll to start/end of page
+* `home/end` - Scroll to start/end of list view.
-* `page up/down` - Scroll to previous/next viewport of page
+* `page up/down` - Scroll to previous/next viewport of list view.

-Windows
+Windows / Linux

-* `up/down` - Move cursor to previous/next list item
+* `up/down` - Move cursor to previous/next list item.
-* `shift+up/down` - Add previous/next list item to selection
+* `shift+up/down` - Add previous/next list item to selection.
-* `home/end` - Move cursor to start/end of page
+* `home/end` - Move cursor to start/end of list view.
-* `page up/down` - Move cursor to previous/next viewport of page
+* `page up/down` - Move cursor to previous/next viewport of list view.
-* `shift+home/end` - Add to selection until start/end of page
+* `shift+home/end` - Add to selection until start/end of list view.
-* `shift+page up/down` - Add to selection to previous/next viewport of page
+* `shift+page up/down` - Add to selection to previous/next viewport of list view.

+## List Mouse Shortcuts

+The mouse shortcuts for the list view are working like in the native Finder/Explorer applications on the OS where Visual Studio Code is running.

+All platforms

+* `click` - Select a file or folder in the list view.
+* `double click` - Open a diff or file.
+* `shift+click` - Add files and folders from the last selected item to the current selected item in the list view.

+macOS

-* `shift+meta+up/down` - Add to selection until start/end of page
+* `meta+click` - Add or remove a file or folder to the current selection.

-Linux
+Windows / Linux

-* `up/down` - Move cursor to previous/next list item
-* `home/end` - Move cursor to start/end of page
-* `shift+up/down` - Add previous/next list item to selection
+* `ctrl+click` - Add or remove a file or folder to the current selection.
-* `shift+home/end` - Added to selection until start/end of page